willhk10/BasicCAD/README.md

 <img src="Pictures/Yes/WheelandAxelEngineering.png" alt="alt text" width="400" height="400">

 ## ***Description***
+This is where the wheel, tire, axle, and bearing all come together.
+I used a fasten mate to mate the origin to the middle of the wheel and tire, then used the revolute mate on the middle of the axle to mate it with the hole of the wheel.
+The revolute mate allows a piece to spin.
+I also added one bearing to each side.
+## ***Reflection***
 Learning how to do the new mates was actually really fun and I learned how to do it extremely fast.
 I spent probably 15 minutes on it in total.
 When I was mating the axel with the wheel, however, I did not select the center of the wheel, resulting in a very slight offset of the axel.
 This was only apparent when I added on the bearings and one side has extra axel and the other was short.
 I could barely see this when I was looking at the whole assembly, but when I zoomed in really close and used the measure tool, I could see that there was a small offset.
 I fixed this by deleting the mate and remating the center of the axel to the proper center of the wheel.

 ---